Share this article

 Trying to bully subscribers into buying your products, with one promotion after another, is a fast-track way of shredding your list of subscribers.
 Instead, mix it up.
 Follow the Pareto 80/20 rule, where 4 out of 5 emails are helpful and informative so that when you do slip in a sales message it's accepted.
 This will also give your sales emails more impact.

-According to Litmus, over half of people now check their emails on a mobile device.
+According to Litmus, over half of the people now check their emails on a mobile device.
 This means the mobile first world has arrived.
-You now have no other option than to ensure your website, product pages and lead capture forms all work on mobile screens, and the experience is smooth and hassle free.
+You now have no other option than to ensure your website, product pages, and lead capture forms all work on mobile screens, and the experience is smooth and hassle free.
 Otherwise you're throwing away over half your leads from every email campaign.

 The beauty of email is that every open, click and conversion can be tracked.
 This allows you to spot what's working and what's draining subscribers.
 You can also split test two emails at once, and see what impact images, design, copy and calls to action are all having on your conversions.
 This allows you to continuously improve the success of every message.

-Email is a key tool in your marketing mix.
+An email is a key tool in your marketing mix.
 But it's low open rates and slow response, with it taking on average 90 minutes for customers to read your messages, means email isn't always the best channel.
 Put simply, if you need to send urgent, time sensitive updates email isn't the answer.
 SMS, on the other hand, enjoys a near perfect open rate of 98%.
 Better yet, the notification ping on mobile phones means that SMS messages are typically read within 90 seconds.
 This makes SMS perfect for notifying customers of important updates, time sensitive promotions and on the spot customer service.
 Top brands including Harley Davidson and Dunkin Donuts have enjoyed massive success using SMS for running promotions.
-SMS is low cost, is highly deliverable, and you can launch campaigns fast, so why not add it to your marketing arsenal?
+SMS is a low cost, is highly deliverable, and you can launch campaigns fast, so why not add them to your marketing arsenal?
 Along with improving open rates, you can find out how SMS solves other ecommerce challenges in our new white paper guide.